 This is bad news already, but things are not looking up.
 In fact, road rage incidents in general have been on the rise.
 According to CS Monitor’s report of some recent statistics collected by the AAA Foundation for Traffic Safety, road rage incidents increased almost seven percent within a six-year period.

 So, what can drivers do?
 Drivers should try to move over if someone is tailgating them.
 Drivers should also leave ample time to get to their destination so they don’t become angry and perpetrate road rage themselves.

 Drivers are also encouraged to practice positive relaxation techniques, including meditative breathing, and should consider opting for relaxing music or audiobooks in the car, rather than music that is more aggressive.

 While some motorists will make the effort to fight road rage, others won’t.
-When a driver operates a vehicle aggressively, which causes you to sustain crash-related injuries, be sure to contact Ryan Kuhl at The Kelleher Firm for help as soon as possible so you can begin the process of filing a claim for damages.
+When a driver operates a vehicle aggressively, which causes you to sustain crash-related injuries, be sure to contact Attorney Ryan Kuhl for help as soon as possible so you can begin the process of filing a claim for damages.